ksx0330/FVTT-Kamigakari-System/README.md

 * Set Spirit Dice Pull - You can choose the number of spirit dice.
 * Influence - You can choose multiple dice exchange.
 * Update Enermy to Enemy - When you update from less than 0.4.0.
 You must run this macro.
+* Get Talent List - Sample macro of using TalentList Dialog.

 Features
 -------------